Health Insurance

 Undergraduates and Graduates Without Assistantships

-If you do not have U.S. health insurance through a graduate assistantship, athletic scholarship, government financial sponsor or U.S.employer, you must buy UNM international student health insurance.
+If you do not have U.S. health insurance through a graduate assistantship, athletic scholarship, government financial sponsor or U.S. employer, you must buy UNM international student health insurance.
 For the 2026-2027 school year UNM international student health insurance is being offered through Blue Cross Blue Shield Global Solutions.
-The enrollment website link will be listed here by May 2026 and the insurance will begin on August 1, 2026.
+New and continuing students can enroll on the UNM International Student Insurance website.
+The health insurance plan will begin on August 1, 2026.
 Please READ through the plan descriptions carefully to find out what the insurance does and does NOT cover!
 This insurance does not cover pre-existing conditions for the first 6 months, so you should take care of any routine medical needs BEFORE you come to the US and bring any prescriptions with you for at least 6 months!
-If you have an existing illness or if you want more than the illness/emergency coverage provided in this plan, you may need to purchase additional insurance.
+If you have an existing illness or if you want more than the coverage provided in this plan, you may need to purchase additional insurance.

 Exchange and Guest Students

-If you are coming to UNM for one semester or one academic year as an Exchange or Guest student, you MUST buy insurance through Blue Cross Blue Shield Global Solutions for the 2026-2027 academic year.
-The enrollment website link will be listed here by May 2026 and the insurance will begin on August 1, 2026.
+If you are coming to UNM for one semester or one academic year as an Exchange or Guest Student, you MUST buy insurance through Blue Cross Blue Shield Global Solutions for your exchange program.
+You can enroll before you arrive in the U.S. on the UNM International Student Insurance website.
+The health insurance plan will begin on August 1, 2026.
 Please READ through the plan descriptions carefully to find out what the insurance does and does NOT cover!
-This insurance does not cover pre-existing conditions, so you should take care of any routine medical needs BEFORE you come to the US and bring any prescriptions with you for your entire exchange program!
-If you have an existing illness or if you want more than the illness/emergency coverage provided in this plan, you may need to purchase additional insurance.
+This insurance does not cover pre-existing conditions, so you should take care of any routine medical needs BEFORE you come to the US and bring any current prescriptions with you for your entire exchange program or at least for the first 6 months!
+If you have an existing illness or if you want more than the coverage provided in this plan, you may need to purchase additional insurance.

 Athletic Scholarship Students